maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

 Sinclair BASICs use `CODE` instead of `ASC`, which is further confused by the fact that the ZX machines do not use ASCII character encoding. `CODE` is not currently supported.

-Acorn Atom BASIC used `CH`, for character.
+Acorn Atom BASIC used `CH`, for "character".
 This is not supported.

 Enterprise IS-BASIC uses `ORD` for no obvious reason.
 This is not supported.